-When you first log on to JamPlay, it's easy to get overwhelmed.
-There's a lot to choose from, but one of the best ways to start is to select a course and go.
+When you first log on to JamPlay, it’s easy to get overwhelmed.
+There’s a lot to choose from, but one of the best ways to start is to select a course and go.
 When you sign up, you can create your own learning path using the skills and/or genres you want to develop.
-And don't worry -- if you're brand new to guitar, you can choose from the many courses of beginner lessons they offer.
+And don’t worry — if you’re just learning to play guitar, you can choose from the many courses of beginner lessons they offer.

 JamPlay offers more than 450 courses in 20 genres.
 It’s too much to list everyone here, but here are some of the interesting courses offered: